Magnite, Inc. (NASDAQ:MGNI) Shares Sold by Calamos Advisors LLC

 In other Magnite news, CRO Joseph R. Prusz sold 70,000 shares of the company’s stock in a transaction on Monday, April 12th.
 The shares were sold at an average price of $39.75, for a total value of $2,782,500.00.
 Following the completion of the transaction, the executive now owns 409,896 shares in the company, valued at $16,293,366.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CFO David Day sold 7,372 shares of the company’s stock in a transaction on Tuesday, February 16th.
 The shares were sold at an average price of $60.69, for a total transaction of $447,406.68.
 Following the completion of the transaction, the chief financial officer now owns 284,707 shares of the company’s stock, valued at approximately $17,278,867.83.
 The disclosure for this sale can be found here.
 Insiders sold 404,207 shares of company stock worth $18,345,624 in the last three months.
 5.70% of the stock is currently owned by corporate insiders.

 A number of analysts have issued reports on MGNI shares.
-Craig Hallum boosted their target price on Magnite from $63.00 to $72.00 and gave the company a “buy” rating in a research report on Thursday, February 25th.
-B. Riley reaffirmed a “neutral” rating on shares of Magnite in a research report on Thursday, January 28th.
+Susquehanna Bancshares assumed coverage on Magnite in a research report on Friday, December 18th.
+They issued a “positive” rating and a $30.00 target price on the stock.
 Evercore ISI assumed coverage on Magnite in a research report on Tuesday.
 They set an “in-line” rating and a $44.00 price objective on the stock.
-Susquehanna Bancshares assumed coverage on Magnite in a research report on Friday, December 18th.
-They set a “positive” rating and a $30.00 price objective on the stock.
-Finally, Truist lowered Magnite from a “buy” rating to a “hold” rating and upped their price objective for the stock from $12.00 to $37.00 in a research report on Monday, January 25th.
+Truist lowered Magnite from a “buy” rating to a “hold” rating and upped their price objective for the stock from $12.00 to $37.00 in a research report on Monday, January 25th.
+Craig Hallum upped their price objective on Magnite from $63.00 to $72.00 and gave the stock a “buy” rating in a research report on Thursday, February 25th.
+Finally, B. Riley reaffirmed a “neutral” rating on shares of Magnite in a research report on Thursday, January 28th.
 Four analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
 The stock presently has a consensus rating of “Buy” and a consensus price target of $41.63.

 Magnite Company Profile